typex1/Amazon-Bedrock-Youtube-transcription/README.md

 # Let Amazon Bedrock redact raw Youtube video transcripts and get them via email

+See the Application in the **AWS Serverless Application Repository**: https://serverlessrepo.aws.amazon.com/applications/us-east-1/160817128410/Amazon-Bedrock-Youtube-Video-Transcription

 Have you ever wondered who “Jana kun” is?
 Well, that is the famous Yann LeCun, as part of a raw transcription in a Youtube Video – raw transcripts contain misspellings, no punctuation, no paragraphs:

 “the following is a conversation with Jana kun he's considered to be one of the fathers of deep learning which if …”